 My next option was to see if I could buy the wood myself.
 I located a lumber supplier in Minnesota who quoted $830.00 for four 2” inch thick ten feet long and eight inches wide finished straight grained planks of Douglas Fir.

-Building a new bowsprit myself would of course be the cheapest way but a daunting task, First I would have to glue and clamp the planks together, then shape the heavy log weighing about 200 lbs and as big as a railroad tie into a taper with a 4” inch perfectly round section on the end to carry the crance iron.
+Building the thing myself would of course be the cheapest way, but a daunting task.
+First I would have to glue and clamp the planks together, then shape the heavy log, weighing about 200 lbs and as big as a railroad tie into a taper with a 4” inch perfectly round section on the end to carry the crance iron.
 Furthermore, all this would have to be done with hand tools in my garage in Orlando, then carted back and finished off outside at the dock.
-I have undertaken some big projects on Britannia, like completely changing the rig from a ketch to a schooner, rebuilding the generator in situ and building a squaresail, but this project was just too much for me to consider.
+I have undertaken some big projects on Britannia, like completely changing the rig from a ketch to a schooner, rebuilding the generator in situ, and building a squaresail, but this project was just too much for me to consider.

-I decided to explore the possibility of having the thing fabricated in aluminum.
+I decided to explore the possibility of having the ’sprit fabricated in aluminum.
 After researching different types of aluminum plate I decided that 1/4” inch thick type 6061 structural aluminum would be suitable.
 This is as hard as nails and much stronger than regular aluminum.
 I didn't consider stainless steel on the grounds of cost and weight.
-Luckily for me, my son-in-law is a patent attorney in New York,a job that requires a high degree of engineering qualifications, and Jim offered advice on the aluminum design.
+Luckily for me, my son-in-law is a patent attorney in New York, a job that requires a high degree of engineering qualifications and Jim offered advice on the aluminum design.

 Two aluminum fabricating companies gave me quotes.
 One was $1525.00, including powder coating painting the bowsprit and crance iron.
 The other quote was $2200.00 in raw form.
 It won't be difficult for experienced boat owners to guess which was the ‘marine’ fabricators quote, as opposed to a regular welding company near Orlando, Florida.